 ORIGIN

-MapBiomas originated from a seminar held in March 2015 in São Paulo, where experts in remote sensing and vegetation mapping were invited by SEEG/OC to discuss a central question: how to produce annual maps of land use and cover for all of Brazil in a significantly cheaper, faster, and more up-to-date manner compared to existing methods and practices, while also retrieving historical data from the past decades?
+MapBiomas emerged from a seminar held in March 2015 in São Paulo, where experts in remote sensing and vegetation mapping were invited by the Climate Observatory’s Greenhouse Gas Emissions and Removals Estimation System (SEEG) to discuss a central question: how to produce annual maps of land use and cover for all of Brazil in a significantly cheaper, faster, and more up-to-date manner compared to existing methods and practices, while also retrieving historical data from the past decades?
 To achieve this, it would require unprecedented processing capability, a high degree of process automation, and the collaboration of a community of experts in each field.
 Based on this, a technical cooperation was established with Google, using the Google Earth Engine platform as the foundation, with training conducted in Mountain View, California.
 Google Earth Engine como fundamento, com treinamento realizado em Mountain View, Califórnia.

-MapBiomas operates collaboratively with institutions focused on different biomes and cross-cutting themes, with the common goal of generating data on land use.
-It is designed to integrate and incorporate contributions from the scientific community and other interested collaborators.
-We utilize distributed and automated data processing in partnership with Google Earth Engine.
-Our platform is open, scalable, and designed to be applied in different countries and contexts.
-Google Earth Engine.
-Nossa plataforma é aberta, escalável e projetada para ser aplicada em diferentes países e contextos.
+MapBiomas operates according to the principles of open and collaborative science, involving institutions focused on different biomes and cross-cutting themes.
+It uses distributed and automated data processing in partnership with Google Earth Engine.
+The platform is open, scalable, and designed to be applied in different countries and contexts.